Priyanka-Jogdand-DS/Mahindra-First-Choice-Services/README.md

 Data Cleaning
 In this process, you can

 ● Come up with effective measures to handle large volume data.

 ● Impute the missing values.

 ● Encode the categorical variables.

 Data Processing

-● Preparing the data by tagging geolocation with positions ● Deriving Relevant features from multiple tables.
+● Preparing the data by tagging geolocation with positions.

+● Deriving Relevant features from multiple tables.

 ● Aggregating information for each state for countrywide analysis eg. number of Maruti Cars in each state etc